 These neurological forces are located in the mid-brain area.
 This area is where you will find the seeking system, also known as the brain’s dopamine production center.
 When stimulated, this area becomes extremely active and, as its nickname indicates, begins to release dopamine.
 The specific part of the mid-brain releasing dopamine is the Ventral Tegmental Area (VTA).

 This dopamine follows two pathways – the mesolimbic and mesocortical dopamine pathways.
-The mesolimbic pathway travels within the mid-brain and evaluates the significance of the external input we just received.
+The mesolimbic pathway travels within the mid-brain and evaluates the significance of the external input.
 The mesocortical pathway travels to the outer (cortical) part of our brain where the motor centers reside and associates the dopamine release with a particular set of actions.

 The Dopamine Feedback Loop

-When these two pathways are repeatedly stimulated, they form a feedback loop which engrains these dopamine-stimulating behaviors into our brain.
-Repeated stimulation is where the aforementioned environmental factors come into play.
+When these two pathways are repeatedly stimulated, they form a feedback loop which engrains these dopaminergic behaviors into the brain.
+Repeated stimulation is also where the aforementioned environmental factors come into play.
 In simple terms, that “spark” needs to be acted on for it to become an interest, and then acted on more to become something greater.
 The Four Phases do a thorough job of outlining what needs to happen at each phase for interest to progress.

 How Communities Help Advance Individual Interest

-For a situational interest to become an individual interest, the individual first needs to feel his or her actions are being valued by the community.
-This feeling of value then needs to drive the individual to ask more specific questions, which the community needs to answer to maintain the individual’s curiosity.
+For situational interest to become individual interest, the individual first needs to feel his or her actions are being valued by the community.
+This feeling of value then needs to drive the individual to ask more specific questions, which the community must answer to maintain the individual’s curiosity.

 Curiosity stimulated, the individual then needs to internalize and place a unique value on this interest, which is where the extrinsic motivation transitions to intrinsic.
-When this flash of intrinsic motivation begins to show, the community’s job turns into one of challenging the individual to dive deeper.
+When this flash of intrinsic motivation begins to show, the community’s job transitions to one of challenging the individual to dive deeper.

-Sustained challenge will, theoretically, cause the individual to continue pursuit for purely intrinsic reasons.
+Sustained challenge will, theoretically, cause the individual to continue his or her pursuit for purely intrinsic reasons.
 That is how we arrive at the final phase – Well-Developed Intrinsic Motivation.
 In other words, purpose.

-It is paramount to understand the first step in this multi-faceted process is to put ourselves in position for it to occur.
-We need to allow ourselves novelty.
-That means constantly putting ourselves in new situations where our brain has no choice but to adapt and grow as a result.
-I cannot explain where or when these “sparks” will occur, but I can definitively tell you they will not occur at all if you are not pursuing new experiences.
+It is paramount to understand the first step in this multi-faceted process is to position ourselves for it to occur.
+We need to novelty.
+That means constantly placing ourselves in new situations where our brain has no choice but to adapt and grow.
+As mentioned early, I cannot predict where or when these “sparks” will occur, but I can definitively state they will not occur if you are not pursuing new experiences.

 Be More.